Busbay History, Family Crest & Coats of Arms

 - Origins Available:

 The name Busbay was first used by the ancient Strathclyde-Briton people of the Scottish/English Borderlands.
 The first Busbay family lived in East Renfrewshire at Busby, a village "partly in the parish of East Kilbride, Middle ward of the county of Lanark."
 Alternatively the name could have been derived from Great Busby in Yorkshire which dates back to the Domesday Book of 1086 and was listed as Buschebi.
 In either case, this place name is most likely derived from the Norman buki, meaning "bush" or "shrub."

 Early Origins of the Busbay family

-.
-In 1330 the office of notary was conferred on David de Busby of the diocese of Glasgow. " Further to the south, the Yorkshire Poll Tax Rolls of 1379 list: Ricardus de Busby, and Adam de Buskeby.
+In 1330, the office of notary was conferred on David de Busby of the diocese of Glasgow. " Further to the south, the Yorkshire Poll Tax Rolls of 1379 list: Ricardus de Busby, and Adam de Buskeby.

 Important Dates for the Busbay family

 This web page shows only a small excerpt of our Busbay research.
-Another 261 words (19 lines of text) covering the years 1408, 1411, 1488, 1491, 1526, 1648, 1606, 1695, 1788 and 1834 are included under the topic Early Busbay History in all our PDF Extended History products and printed products wherever possible.
+Another 131 words (9 lines of text) covering the years 1408, 1411, 1488, 1491, 1526, 1648, 1606, 1695, 1635, 1695, 1644 and 1695 are included under the topic Early Busbay History in all our PDF Extended History products and printed products wherever possible.